dworthen/scf/README.md

 scf create dworthen/scf-static-site-template MyApp
 ```

-This template contains YAML front matter so SCF will prompt for input during the scaffolding process.

 ![Example with prompts](docs/images/example6.png)

-Notice we did not have to write the code for the cli prompts or instruct SCF on how to prompt for input.
-SCF prompts for input based on the YAML front matter of the scaffolded template.
+No code was written to prompt for input.
+SCF builds cli prompts from the YFM present in template files.

 The above command and responses produces the following structure.